If you're considering an expensive cash advance loan to cover unforeseen expenses, make sure you check out your other options, first.

 4. Pawn shops.

 In case you’re not familiar with them, here’s how pawn shops work.
 You bring in a valuable piece of property and you use it as collateral to secure a small-dollar loan.
 You then have a set amount of time to pay the loan back, which varies from state to state, and oftentimes you’ll have an option to extend).
 If you don’t pay the loan back (plus interest) the pawn shop is able to sell your collateral.
 That’s it!

 Obviously, there are downsides to this: namely, the loss of your valuables!
 Plus, you’ll be hard-pressed to receive a loan that’s actually worth the item’s full value.
-But still, having the option to forfeit your collateral instead of paying the loan back is better than being forced into a predatory cycle of debt.

 5. An emergency fund.